Cheaper ways to travel by bus

 Bus Back Better

 An EP is a model through which the local transport authority and bus operators jointly agree a plan to improve bus services.
-The plan is legally binding and attracts funding from government.
+The plan is a voluntary arrangement and attracts funding from government.
+East Sussex County Council currently operate an EP with declared aims such as: • Improving fares and ticketing • Improving bus infrastructure • Introducing bus priority measures • Reduce harmful emissions • Improve digital accessibility • Improve public transport information

 What is Franchising?